Linaro/lava-test-plans/README.md

  * *LAVA_JOB_VISIBILITY*: defaults to *public*.
 This block can be used to restrict job visibility to user or group.
  * *AUTO_LOGIN_*: default *PROMPT='login:', *USERNAME='root' and *PASSWORD=''.
  * *BOOT_LABEL: default BOOT_LABEL='boot'.
+ * *TAGS*: variable should contain tags required by job.
+Formtatting is important and this variable should be formatted as python list.
+Example [tag1, tag2]

 ## Timeouts